• Skip to primary navigation

 March 29, 2022 By Jeff Shepard Leave a Comment

 The standards for EV charging connectors are narrowing somewhat.
 For AC charging, the SAE J1772 Type 1 connector is used in North America and Japan, the IEC 62196 type 2 (also called the Mennekes) connector is used in Europe, and a version of the GB/T connector is used in China.
 In North America and Europe, variations on the Combined Charging System (CCS) have been adopted for DC charging.
 CHAdeMO is the Japanese standard, and GB/T is used in China (Figure 1).
-In addition, there are regional differences in the available power levels related to differences in mains voltages.
+Additionally, there are regional differences in available power levels due to variations in mains voltages.

 EV charging connector standards